 Enjoy your complimentary pre-flight overnight hotel before your holiday begins.
 Full details from our office!
 Read more about our Pre-flight Service here!

 Day 1: Sat 20 May 2023 - Arrival and travel to Rosscarbery

-After a relaxing in our VIP Lounge we fly to Cork, expecting to arrive just before lunchtime.
+After relaxing in our complimentary VIP Airport Lounge, we fly to Cork, expecting to arrive just before lunchtime.
 We begin birding in the afternoon, the estuaries at Clonakilty, Timolegue and Rosscarbery all being en-route to our hotel, or we could detour further south to Galley Head for migrant passerines and our first encounter with Chough.
 Overnight Rosscarbery area, for four nights.

 Half our day will be set aside for a dedicated voyage several miles out into the Atlantic targeting cetaceans, seals and seabirds.
 May is a good time of year for large whales, with Fin, Humpback and Minke the most frequently recorded in these waters.
 Harbour Porpoise are likely, and we could also see Common, Bottlenose and Risso’s Dolphin and perhaps Basking Shark and strange Ocean Sunfish.
 Seabirds including Gannet, Fulmar, Shag, Guillemot, Razorbill, Puffin, Kittiwake should feature, as should Manx Shearwater, skuas and the first returning Storm Petrels.